Tech rout pulls Nasdaq down 3.5%, biggest loss since October - WTMJ

 “The bond market is reacting to the positive economic growth,” said Brent Schutte, chief investment strategist, Northwestern Mutual Wealth Management Company.
 “It means there’s some hope on the horizon.”

+Still, rising bond yields can translate into higher borrowing costs for individuals and companies, which can end up hurting a company’s longer-term earnings, said James McDonald, CEO and chief investment officer of Hercules Investments in Los Angeles.

+“Now is the time to lock in profits in a stock portfolio and reduce exposure to the stock market, as we expect the coming months to be challenging for (stock) markets if the rapid ascent in bond yields continues,” he said.
+“If we see a sudden surge in inflation over the coming months, that may put additional upward pressure on bond yields.”

 Technology stocks, which tend to have higher valuations, have been one of the victims of the rise in bond yields.
-As bond yields climb, more investors shift money into those higher yielding assets, which tends to negatively impact stocks that are priced for growth and not for regular dividend payouts.
+As bond yields climb, more investors shift money into those higher yielding assets, which tends to negatively impact stocks that are priced for growth.

-Apple, Amazon, Facebook and Microsoft — all companies that pushed the stock market higher last year — were down 2.4% or more.
+Apple, Amazon, Facebook and Microsoft — all companies that pushed the stock market higher last year — fell 2.4% or more.

-The market will likely see broader growth as actual economic growth widens to include many of the sectors that have been beaten down during the pandemic, Schutte said.

-The Russell 2000 index of smaller company stocks, which was down 2.5% in afternoon trading Thursday, has been far outpacing larger indexes, a signal that investors expect broader growth to continue.
-He noted improvements in retail sales, the housing market and consumer confidence.
+Smaller company stocks fared worse than the rest of the market.
+The Russell 2000 index of smaller company stocks lost 84.21 points, or 3.7%, to 2,200.17.
+The index has been far outpacing larger indexes, a signal that investors expect broader growth to continue.

-“All those things are strong right now and the backdrop for further gains is still there,” Schutte said.

 Global stock markets have soared over the past six months on optimism about coronavirus vaccines and central bank promises of abundant credit to support struggling economies.
 Those sentiments have faltered due to warnings the rally might be too early and that inflation might rise.